snowplow/documentation/docs/recipes/recipe-single-customer-view/index.md

 This recipe covers a really simple example of user stitching based on Snowplow's out of the box identifiers and the custom user ID only.
 Next, you might want to

 - Create a custom `user` [entity](/docs/understanding-your-pipeline/entities/index.md) to be sent with all events, that captures additional user information such as email address.
-(Currently, not possible with Try Snowplow.)
 - Implement tracking on [other platforms](/docs/collecting-data/collecting-from-own-applications/index.md), such as mobile apps and servers, or ingest third party data via [webhooks](/docs/collecting-data/collecting-data-from-third-parties/index.md) (for example from you email service provider).
 You can then include the identifiers from these sources in your user stitching table to get a 360 view of your customers across platforms.
 - Use the user stitching table alongside other data models, such as the simple user engagement table in the [user engagement recipe](/docs/recipes/recipe-user-engagement/index.md).
 Specifically, you could update the SQL in that recipe to aggregate user engagement based on the stitched user identifiers, rather than simply the `domain_userid`.
 - Address your obligations as a data controller by learning more about [Snowplow's approach to user privacy](https://snowplow.io/blog/user-identification-and-privacy/).